 A legacy or planned gift is a donation you make now – whether it’s cash, property or other assets such as stocks – that is designated for your chosen charity at a future date, often through your will at the time of your death.

 Why does leaving a legacy for our foundation matter?
-We sat down with April Grindheim, our philanthropy officer who works with legacy donors, to talk about the power of planned gifts and her passion for helping donors leave their own legacies to support transforming health care in Alberta.
-Get to know April below!
+We sat down with Chris McKenzie, our development officer who works with legacy donors, to talk about the power of planned gifts and his passion for helping donors leave their own legacies to support transforming health care in Alberta.
+Find out more about Chris below.

 How do you help planned givers and their families?